A Broader View of Thompson Sampling: Thompson vs. Bellman

-where $\bar{x}\approx-0.276$ is the unique root of the increasing function $x\Phi(x)+\phi(x)+x$. \end{proposition} We may interpret 0.276 as the (relative) ``fair price'' to pay for the exploratory benefit of pulling the unknown arm.
-Whenever the ``current price'' falls below this threshold, the $\mathcal{R}^2$-optimal policy pulls the unknown arm with probability 1 to maximize ``arbitrage''.
+where $\bar{x}\approx-0.276$ is the unique root of the increasing function $x\Phi(x)+\phi(x)+x$. \end{proposition} That is, the unknown arm 1 is pulled with probability one if and only if its signal-to-noise ratio exceeds $-0.276$.
+The value $0.276$ can be interpreted as the relative price Bellman is willing to pay for the exploratory benefit of pulling the unknown arm 1.
+When the cost of exploration falls below this threshold (e.g., $\mu_t=-0.2$, $\sigma_t=1$, and $-\mu_t/\sigma_t=0.2<0.276$), Bellman pulls the unknown arm 1 with probability one to fully capitalize on the available arbitrage.
+This quantitative result further illustrates the value of introducing Bellman's principle into the MAB problem through our squared regret formulation.